nakuwa23/alu-shell/basics/README.md

 # Shell Basics
-This folder contains beginner-level shell scripts that demonstrate basic Bash operations.
+Prints or shows you the directory you're standing in.

-# 1-listit
+# ls
-Displays the contents of the current directory using the `ls` command.
+Displays the contents of the current directory.

+# cd ~
+Changes the current working directory to the user's home directory.